rust-lang/rust/src/doc/trpl/testing.md

 We haven’t covered all of the details with writing documentation tests.
 For more, please see the [Documentation chapter](documentation.html)

-One final note: Tests *cannot* be run on a binary file.
+One final note: documentation tests *cannot* be run on binary crates.
 To see more on file arrangement see the [Crates and Modules](crates-and-modules.html) section.